GabrielOnDelphi/TokenVampire-plugin/README.md

 - Estimates **cost** (configurable $/1M token rates)
 - Shows **cache hit rate** and warns when the 5-minute cache gap expires
 - Counts down until the session **hard-resets** (all tokens reset at once, not gradually)
+- Tracks the **7-day weekly cap** with its own configurable limit and ratio bar
+- **Top tool calls** — a third tab ranks the tools your sessions hit most over the last 7 days, with calls / cost / avg duration
 - Runs quietly in the **system tray** — click the icon to show/hide
-- **USES 0 TOKENS** — runs entirely offline, no API calls, no Claude queries
+- **USES 0 TOKENS by default** — runs entirely offline, no API calls, no Claude queries (the optional auto-ping feature is opt-in and uses a few tokens per ping)

 ## Features